Jimmy Wootton

 James Wootton (9 March 1860 — 21 February 1941) was an English professional cricketer who played first-class cricket predominantly for Kent, Hampshire, and the Marylebone Cricket Club.
 Wootton would become one of the finest slow left-arm bowlers of the 1880s, having great success with Kent between 1884 and 1888.
 Playing in 115 first-class matches for Kent from 1880 to 1890, he took nearly 600 wickets.
 He later coached cricket at Winchester College and played for Hampshire upon their admittance to the County Championship in 1895, making 37 appearances up to 1900.
 He retired from coaching at Winchester in 1911.

 Early life

-The son of Edward Wotton and his wife, Frances, he was born on 9 March 1860 in Sutton-at-Hone, Kent.
+The son of Edward Wootton and his wife, Frances, he was born on 9 March 1860 in Sutton-at-Hone, Kent.
 After leaving education at the age of 14, he was employed as a stable hand with a local landowner and was considered a good enough horseman to accompany Lord Harris on hunts.
 Beginning in 1874, he spent the next three years playing club cricket for Farningham as a left-arm roundarm fast bowler against some of the strongest club sides in Kent.
 His work commitments meant he was unable to play cricket in 1878, but in 1879 he decided to pursue a career as a professional cricketer with the Yalding Club.
 In 1880 he played his club cricket for Erith, for whom that season he took 74 wickets at an average of just over 4 runs per wicket.